 This post may contain affiliate links.
 Read my disclosure policy.

 This creamy Aji Verde is a fresh and spicy Peruvian Green Sauce that will liven up any dish with bright flavors and a kick of heat.
-Often served with roast chicken, this version is just as creamy and delicious as the traditional recipe.
-But it’s a little lighter and made with easy-to-find ingredients like cilantro, lime, and jalapeno peppers.
+Often served with roast chicken, it’s also delicious with grilled meats and veggies.
+Just as creamy and delicious as the traditional recipe, this recipe is a little lighter and made with easy-to-find ingredients.

 Homemade Aji Sauce – Easy Peruvian Green Sauce